cronitorio/cronitor-python/README.md

 cronitor.validate_config() # send monitors to Cronitor for configuration validation

 cronitor.apply_config() # sync the monitors from the config file to Cronitor

+cronitor.generate_config() # generate a new config file from the Cronitor API
 ```